Le Coucou (restaurant): Reviews

 The restaurant received three stars from New York Times reviewer Pete Wells.
 Wells praised the restaurant's ability to downplay the intimidating aspects of haute cuisine while maintaining a sense of formality, writing that the restaurant has "an elegance that is well outside the everyday rumble of New York life but that doesn’t have...the off-putting reserve...from the old days."
 When comparing the restaurant to New York City French mainstay La Grenouille, Wells wrote that Le Coucou was superior in the quality of its food, service, and wine list.

+Accolades

+Pete Wells placed Le Coucou in fifty-eighth place in his 2023 ranking of the hundred best restaurants in New York City.

+The restaurant won the James Beard Foundation Award for Best New Restaurant in 2017.